capsulajs/capsulahub/templates/widget/README.md

 # Example

-Internally example prepares the component almost in the same way as **Workspace** does it.
+Internally example prepares the widget almost in the same way as **Workspace** does it.

 ### Run
 `yarn start`